-Make your annual drive down to your activity holiday in the Alps more interesting with our top tips for en route stopovers.
+Whether you are driving down to the Southern French Alps for a summer activity holiday in the Alps, going for your winter ski holiday or winter activity holiday, make your journey more interesting with our top tips for en route stopovers.

 Stop-over ideas on the road from Calais: